sharonytlau/blog/content/blog/2021-12-23-css-flexbox-layout/index.md

 <div class="notecard"> <strong>Note:</strong> Although the <code class="language-text">flex</code> shorthand is default to <code class="language-text">0 1 auto</code>, if we set it with a single number value, like <code class="language-text">flex: 1</code>, the default value of flex-basis changes to <code class="language-text">0%</code>, so that declaring <code class="language-text">flex: 1</code> is equivalent to declaring <code class="language-text">flex: 1 1 0%</code>. </div>

-For all of these properties, description and examples can be found in the above-mentioned [CSS Tricks article](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
+For all of these properties, descriptions and examples can be found in the above-mentioned [CSS Tricks article](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).

 ##### Making a Webpage from Scratch
 Besides Flexbox, I'd also like to mention a practical suggestion from TOP on making a webpage from scratch.
 As a webpage consists of multiple sections, it's a good practice to take *one section* at a time, going from the *top* to the *bottom*.
 While making each section, it might be tempting to go back and forth to deal with both the *content* and the *styling* at the same time, but a more efficient way is to first do the *HTML* (content) and then do the *CSS* (styling).

-<p class="final-paragraph"> Up till now, I've finished the HTML and CSS part in the curriculum.
+<p class="final-paragraph"> Up till now, I've finished the HTML and CSS part of the curriculum.
 Starting this week I will study JavaScript.
 See you in my next posts, and merry Christmas! 🤶<p>